systemslab/popper-paper/main.md

 In practice, the OSS development process is applied to software projects (Figure 1).
 Our goal in our work is to repurpose it to academic articles in order to enjoy from the same benefits.
-In this section we look briefly at the main components of the OSS methodology [^oss-vs-softwareengineering].
+In this section we look briefly at the main components of the OSS methodology.
 For each subsection, we include a _Tools and Services_ section that describes tools and services used in practice.

-[^oss-vs-softwareengineering]: One might argue that these components correspond more to software engineering practice, but the OSS development model _is_ software engineering.

 ## Version Control